titledk/ttools-core/README.md

 That will install a basic configuration file for you.

+## Update to latest version

+For versions as of March 2016, just launch `./tt`, and press `U`.
+Taht'll update all installed terminal tools modules to the latest version.
+Alternatively, and on older versions, run `./ttools/core/local/upgrade.sh`.

+Remember to commit changes.

 ## Modules

 Modules should go next to `core` inside of the `ttools` directory in your repo, and should be